 SECTION 3: History of Africa

-Prehistoric and Ancient Africa (Kerma, Nubia)
+Prehistoric and Ancient Africa (Kerma, Nubia/Kush)

-Lost Kingdoms of Africa: Nubia is a great documentary, and while it's not specifically aimed at kids, my son who was 7 at the time we watched this enjoyed it quite a bit (though I skipped over some parts).
+This is a great documentary, and while it's not specifically aimed at kids, my son who was 7 at the time we watched this enjoyed it quite a bit (though I skipped over some parts).

 I went ahead and charted out the minutes for your convenience below, to help you decide what parts to use and good stopping points if you break this up in sections, or want to watch only part of it.
 However, the video I had used was taken down and I had to find another one, so this might be slightly off.